ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab03.md

 This assignment consists of 3 problems, each of which is described below.
 The first one is worth 20 points each, and the last two are worth 40 points each.
 Each should be solved in its own file and all three must be submitted for full assignment credit.
 These exercises are inspied by ones from the textbook (in Ch.
 2 and Ch.
 3) - but they are NOT the same, so follow the instructions on THIS sheet carefully.

 <h3>BLOCK.CPP</h3>
-Write a program that takes input from a user for number of rows and number of colomns and prints out a block of characters that is based on these 2 parameters.
+Write a program that takes input from a user for number of rows and number of columns and prints out a block of characters that is based on these 2 parameters.
 The program should keep asking the user for input, and printing out the result, until the user enters zero for each of the input parameters.

 A session should look <b><i>exactly</i></b> like the following example (including whitespace and formatting - although note that there is no whitespace at the end of each of these lines), with all manners of different numbers for inputs and the output: